SiRong-github/ShadowFlap/README.md

 # ShadowFlap

-This project is done for SWEN20003 Object Oriented Software Development.
+This project is done for SWEN20003 Object Oriented Software Development of the University of Melbourne.
 It is an imitation of Flappy Bird using the Bagel package: https://people.eng.unimelb.edu.au/mcmurtrye/bagel-doc/bagel/package-frame.html